 (1) Foreign workers enjoy the same protections under the labor laws as the local citizens i.
-According to Article 7 of the "Universal Declaration of Human Rights" that "All are equal before the law and are entitled without any discrimination to equal protection of the law," Taiwan will surely comply with international regulations.
+According to Article 7 of the "Universal Declaration of Human Rights",

+"All are equal before the law and are entitled without any discrimination to equal protection of the law," Taiwan will surely comply with international regulations.
 Under the principle of "National Treatment", foreign workers are protected by the Taiwan labor-related laws while they are in Taiwan.
-If foreign workers are employed in the industries that are under the supervision of Labor Standards Law (LSL), they are be protected by LSL, which offers nondiscrimination and legitimate protection in minimum wages, working hours and working conditions.
-Although household maids and in-home caretakers are not currently covered under the protection of LSL, the "Regulations on the Permission and Administration of the Employment of Foreign Workers" stipulate that the Salary/Wage Affidavit shall be specifically listed in the salary and related expenses after entering Taiwan, signed by all four parties: employer, foreign worker, brokers of both Taiwan and the labor sending country, notarized by the labor sending countries prior to foreign workers' arrival in Taiwan.
+If foreign workers are employed in the industries that are under the supervision of Labor Standards Act, they are be protected by the Labor Standards Act, which offers nondiscrimination and legitimate protection in minimum wages, working hours and working conditions.
+Although household maids and in-home caretakers are not currently covered under the protection of Labor Standards Act, the "Regulations on the Permission and Administration of the Employment of Foreign Workers" stipulate that the Salary/Wage Affidavit shall be specifically listed in the salary and related expenses after entering Taiwan, signed by all four parties: employer, foreign worker, brokers of both Taiwan and the foreign workers' country of origin, notarized by the labor sending countries prior to foreign workers' arrival in Taiwan.
 The said regulation also stipulates that the written employment contract shall be concluded and signed by the employer and the foreign worker.
 For further protection of the rights of foreign workers, employers are required by law to pay full salary directly to foreign workers.

 - ii.
 If national and foreign caregivers are employed by businesses under the Labor Standards Act (such as social welfare institutions), their labor conditions shall be granted in accordance with the Labor Standards Act; when they are employed by individuals to provide care at home, or care for everyday living of family members or other home caring related tasks, their working environment, working style, working hours and rest periods are apparently different from those employed by businesses, making it difficult to apply the Labor Standards Act.
 Currently, the Labor Standards Act does not apply to family workers employed by individuals.
-Regarding measures for the protection of rights and interests related to family workers, they will be promoted in order in accordance with issues of insurance, personal safety protection, and long-term care systems. - iii.
-To protect the rights and interests of family workers, the MOL has set up the Family Worker Protection Task Force and invites experts and scholars to discuss the protection of rights and interests of family workers on a regular basis.
-Related protective measures will be taken according to the domestic long-term care system and the conclusions of meetings held by the Family Worker Protection Task Force.
-The MOL will introduce these protective measures on a step-by-step basis in various related areas. - iv.
-Considering the gradual increase in salaries of family-based foreign workers and the financial abilities of employers, the MOL held a meeting with Indonesia, Philippines, Thailand and Vietnam on August
+In addition, the Labor Occupational Accident Insurance and Protection Act passed by the Legislative Yuan also applied to family based foreign workers, strengthening protections for foreign workers.
+Regarding measures for the protection of rights and interests related to family workers, the Ministry will continue to promote the relevant issues step by step. - iii.
+To protect the rights and interests of family workers, the MOL holds regular meetings with the Special Panel for Family Based Worker Protection and invites experts and scholars to discuss the protection of rights and interests of family workers on a regular basis.
+Related protective measures will be taken according to the domestic long-term care system and the conclusions of meetings held by the Family Worker